 Australian Open: Serena, Novak, NIshikori highlight Day 4

-The 2016 U.S. Open finalist started this year with a run to the title at the Brisbane International and entered the season’s first major seeded seventh, still with a chance to regain the top ranking depending on her performance at Melbourne Park.
+The 2016 U.S. Open finalist started this year with a run to the title at the Brisbane International.

 After dropping serve twice in the first set against Brengle, Pliskova completely dominated the second and third sets and capped it with a pair of aces.